ncatlab/nlab-content/pages/4/0/1/4/4104/content.md

 Any locally compact Hausdorff topological group $G$ admits a Haar integral (and therefore Haar measure) that is unique up to scalar multiple.
 This result was first proven by [[André Weil]].
 Proofs may be found in [Alfsen 1963](#Alfsen63) ([[constructive mathematics|consructive]]) and [Rubinstein-Salzedo 2004](#Rubinstein-Salzedo04).

-An particular argument for the case of a compact Hausdorff topological group was provided by [Bader 2020](#Bader20), which is what we follow now:
+A particular argument for the case of a compact Hausdorff topological group was provided by [Bader 2020](#Bader20), which is what we follow now:

 \begin{theorem}
 Let $G$ be a compact Hausdorff topological group.
 Write $C^0(G)$ for the Banach space of continuous $\mathbb{R}$-valued functions on $G$.
 There is a unique $G$-invariant $\mathbb{R}$-linear map of Banach-spaces $\int \colon C^0(G) \rightarrow \mathbb{R}$ such that $0 \leq \int f^2$ for all $f  \in C^0(G)$.